nezdemkovski/ansible-scripts/README.md

 The main playbook (`ansible/playbook.yml`) orchestrates the deployment process:

-1. Determines the target host based on service mappings
+1. Determines which hosts to run on (runs on all hosts initially)
-2. Loads variables from `group_vars/all.yml`
+2. Loads variables from `group_vars/all.yml` and `group_vars/targets.yml`
-3. Gets the list of changed services
+3. Gets the list of changed services from the environment variable
+4. Converts the comma-separated string of services into a proper list
-4. Processes each changed service using `process_service.yml`
+5. Processes each changed service using `process_service.yml`, but only on hosts that are configured to run that service

 ### Service to Host Mapping